High Council of The Salvation Army: History

-Who can be a General?
+Eligibility

 The High Council established by William Booth in 1904 provided that ‘the person so to be elected may be either one of the members of the High Council or some other person’ Since 1980 nominees must be Salvation Army officers.
 To date, no General has ever been elected without being a member of the High Council.

 A woman has been elected as General on three occasions.

 Election of a general

 Preliminaries

 The High Council will first elect a president to preside over the council.
 After electing a president to guide its deliberations, the first task will be to establish the way it will work.
 The council will review the Orders of Procedure used by the previous High Councils, which distils in to some 70 numbered paragraphs the accrued experience of all past councils.
 After reviewing the document and making any amendments it feels necessary, the High Council will formally adopt the revised version as its own Orders of Procedure.

 A High Council is an exercise of spiritual discernment, and time is therefore set aside for worship, reflection and prayer.
 The collective prayer of the members will be that at the end of the process they might be able to echo the words of the Council of Jerusalem: ‘It seemed good to the Holy Spirit and to us…’ (Acts 15:28).

-Time is also set aside for discussions about the challenges and opportunities that the Army faces around the world.
-Clarifying the issues the next General will have to grapple with helps to clarify the kind of leader the Army needs.
+Time is also allocated for discussions on the challenges and opportunities facing the Army in different regions.
+These discussions help identify the issues that future Army leadership may need to address and the qualities required for the role.